delphidigital/bare-metal-cluster-manager/README.md

 ### Automatically

-Copy the example, add the variables and form a pristing cluster by running the playbook.
+Copy the example, add the variables and form a pristine cluster by running the playbook.

 ```bash
 cp reset.yml.example reset.yml